 Background

 Every service company focuses 100% on its customers.
-Accordingly, the focus is always entirely on ongoing projects.
-What is often neglected in everyday project life is preserving knowledge in a meaningful way and making it accessible for the future.
+Accordingly, the concentration is always completely on the ongoing projects.
+What is often neglected in the daily project routine is to conserve knowledge in a meaningful way and make it accessible for the future.

-Skillful knowledge management avoids having to start from scratch on every project.
-In addition, the know-how is not only stored in the heads of individual employees, but is also available to the entire organization.
-Ralf Gengenbach, Managing Director of gempex, recognized this problem and developed the toolbox together with SIDESTREAM.
-It is intended to make the knowledge within gempex more accessible.
+Smart knowledge management avoids having to start from scratch for every project.
+In addition, the know-how is not only stored in the heads of individual employees, but can be accessed by the entire organization.
+Ralf Gengenbach, Managing Director of gempex, has recognized this problem and developed the “Toolbox” together with SIDESTREAM.
+It is intended to make knowledge within gempex more accessible.

-Other information management solutions were also tested, but these did not meet the challenge.
-With the established, Sharepoint-based file system, for example, it was difficult to ensure the context of the documents (project assignment, topic assignment) and quick findability.
-In addition, documents should, on the one hand, be able to be stored quickly in the tool and, on the other hand, be converted into high-quality templates later.
-This covers the entire lifecycle of a document.
+Other information management solutions were also tested, but they did not meet the challenge.
+With the established, SharePoint-based file system, for example, it was difficult to ensure the context of the documents (project assignment, topic assignment) and quick findability.
+In addition, documents should be able to be stored quickly in the tool on the one hand and converted into high-quality templates later on on the other.
+In this way, the entire lifecycle of a document is covered.

 The solution approach